hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 .. code-block:: bash

-   cd src           # Move to the source directory ./configure      # Configure the build system make -j 4        # Use threads for a faster parallel build make install     # (Optional) Install hypre on a user-specified path via --prefix=<path>
+   cd ${HYPRE_HOME}/src   # Move to the source directory ./configure            # Configure the build system make -j 4              # Use threads for a faster parallel build make install           # (Optional) Install hypre on a user-specified path via --prefix=<path>

 This will build and install hypre in the default locations: